% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 assessed the generalisability of their models on external

-datasets, and six lacked clear diagnostic
+datasets, and six lacked clear diagnostic criteria.Interest

-criteria.Conclusions:Interest in incorporating CSVD markers
+in incorporating CSVD markers into ML models for

-is on the rise, and their performance suggests that this is
+their performance suggests that this is worth further

-worth further exploration.
-Serious methodological issues,
+exploration.
+Serious methodological issues, including

-including inconsistent reporting, limited generalisability
+inconsistent reporting, limited generalisability testing,

-testing, and other potential biases, are unfortunately
+and other potential biases, are unfortunately common and

-common and hinder further adoption.
-Our targeted
+hinder further adoption.
+Our targeted recommendations

-recommendations provide a roadmap to accelerate the
+provide a roadmap to accelerate the integration of ML into

 keywords = {Alzheimer’s dementia (Other) / Artificial intelligence